harness-community/harness-opensource-lab/README.md

 Before starting, ensure you have the following installed on your local machine:

 - Docker runtime and client (Docker Desktop, Rancher Desktop, or Colima)
-- VS Code (optional but recommended for working with GitSpaces)
+- VS Code.
+Please install **Harness OSS Gitspaces** extension from [marketplace](https://marketplace.visualstudio.com/items?itemName=harness-inc.oss-gitspaces)
 - [k3d](https://k3d.io/) for a local Kubernetes cluster
 - [kubectl](https://formulae.brew.sh/formula/kubernetes-cli) for interacting with the Kubernetes cluster